Trump: U.S. should get 'substantial portion' of TikTok operations sale price

 U.S. officials have said TikTok poses a national risk because of the personal data it handles.
 TikTok CEO Kevin Mayer said in a blog post last week that the company was committed to following U.S. laws and was allowing experts to observe its moderation policies and examine the code that drives its algorithms.

-Trump’s comments confirmed a Reuters report Sunday that he had agreed to give China’s ByteDance 45 days to negotiate a sale of popular short-video app TikTok to Microsoft.
+Trump’s comments confirmed a Reuters report Sunday that he had agreed to give China’s ByteDance 45 days to negotiate a sale of TikTok to Microsoft.

 He said he did not mind “whether it’s Microsoft or somebody else – a big company, a secure company, very, very American company buy it.”